bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 ### The Circle

-The members of the Circle criticize the work of the Brotherhood, often with violent public demonstrations and other actions of protest.
-Although the Brotherhood is the leader of the world and holds the highest authority in religious matters, many claim that it is only a controlling body and that it has in some way taken advantage of the coming of the Five to acquire political and religious power to govern the world.
+The members of the Circle criticize the work of the Council, often with violent public demonstrations and other actions of protest.
+Although the Council is the leader of the world and holds the highest authority in religious matters, many claim that it is only a controlling body and that it has in some way taken advantage of the coming of the Five to acquire political and religious power to govern the world.

 #### Structure

-The group is made up of each class and each race, convinced that the Brotherhood should loosen its political and religious grip on the world.
+The group is made up of each class and each race, convinced that the Council should loosen its political and religious grip on the world.
 They hope for the creation of an autonomous government, not driven by the will of a group of old and elitist sorcerers.
 They have many offices, even if no officers, often preferring anonymity in which members gather in small groups to organize themselves territorially.
-They also seem to have a dense network of spies who oversee the work of the Brotherhood and the affiliates who gravitate around it, such as adventurers or popular heroes.
+They also seem to have a dense network of spies who oversee the work of the Council and the affiliates who gravitate around it, such as adventurers or popular heroes.

 #### Reputation